 A native of Ithaca, New York, Jon lives in Portland with his wife and children.

-Lead author of successful class certification brief in Marine Hose Antitrust Litigation, MDL No. 1888 (S.D.
-Fla.), leading to recovery $25 million for class of purchasers.
+- Lead author of successful class certification brief in Marine Hose Antitrust Litigation, MDL No. 1888 (S.D.
+Fla.), leading to recovery of $25 million for class of purchasers.